kitao/divsugar/docs/Quaternion.md

 -------

 ### `(DivSugar.Quaternion) set(quat)`
-Sets the quaternion `quat` to this quaternion.
+Sets the Quaternion `quat` to this Quaternion.
 This method is chainable.

 ### `(DivSugar.Quaternion) set(x, y, z, w)`
-Sets the specified coordinates to this quaternion.
+Sets the specified coordinates to this Quaternion.
 This method is chainable.

 ### `(DivSugar.Quaternion) fromMatrix(mat)`
-Builds the quaternion from the matrix `mat` and sets to this quaternion.
+Builds the Quaternion from the Matrix `mat` and sets to this Quaternion.
 This method is chainable.

 ### `(DivSugar.Quaternion) slerp(to, ratio)`
-Interpolates this quaternion to the quaternion `to` by the `ratio`, using spherical linear interpolation.
+Interpolates this Quaternion to the Quaternion `to` by the `ratio`, using spherical linear interpolation.
 The range of the `ratio` is from 0 to 1.
 This method is chainable.

 ### `(Boolean) equal(quat)`
-Returns whether this quaternion equals the quaternion `quat`.
+Returns whether this Quaternion equals the Quaternion `quat`.

 ### `(String) toString()`
-Returns the string representation of this quaternion.
+Returns the string representation of this Quaternion.